Cobase/cobase/README.md

 Anyone is free to join the team and develop Cobase.
 Let me know what issue from the Github's issue list you are willing to work on.

+##Using Vagrant

+We have a Vagrant development box ready to use.
+In order to do so, after cloning the repository you need to run:

+    $ git submodule init
+    $ git submodule update

+Then you will be able to run ``vagrant up``.

+The server will run at 192.168.33.101, and PhpMyAdmin will be available at 192.168.33.101:8000 .
+For more information on using Vagrant, see our Wiki.

 Enjoy and welcome to the project!

 Artur Gajewski